Tate & Lyle Sugar Silo

 Once in the silo, an overhead railway system was used to distribute the sugar along the length of the silo.
-The hopper ran along on a track, depositing the sugar through big grilles positioned between the rails.
+The hopper ran along on a track, depositing the sugar through large grilles positioned between the rails.
 In 2009 the silo tower was in a state of disrepair and was on the Buildings at Risk Register, although as of 2022 it no longer features there.
 The silo itself is still used.